top of page

 Welcome to Our Columbia

-Columbia was the very spirit of the American people — maternal, bold, and unafraid to challenge injustice.
-She proudly stood for liberty and democratic ideals at a time when those ideals were constantly being tested.
-Through wars, revolutions, and political upheaval, Columbia was there — depicted in paintings, sculpture, poetry, and song.
-She was the original LibertyBut over time, her presence in our society has all but faded away.
+Columbia represented the very spirit of the American people: maternal, bold, and unafraid to challenge injustice.
+She stood for liberty and democratic ideals during an era when those ideals were constantly being tested.
+Through wars, revolutions, expansion, and political upheaval, Columbia appeared in paintings, sculpture, poetry, newspapers, and song as a guiding symbol of the republic.
+She was, in many ways, America’s original Lady Liberty.

-The mission of the Our Columbia website is to educate and expand understanding of just how deeply Columbia’s spirit was woven into American culture — from the late 1600s through World War II.
-Just as importantly, we seek to reignite her memory: a unifying figure who reminds us of our collective strength, shared history, and the enduring power of the people’s voice.
-We invite you to explore the rich, forgotten history of Our Columbia — and ask yourself:
+The mission of Our Columbia is to educate and expand public understanding of how deeply the identity of Columbia was woven into American culture from the late 1600s through World War II.
+Just as importantly, we seek to reignite the memory of Columbia as a unifying national symbol: one that reflects our shared history, collective strength, and the enduring power of the people’s voice.

 The Timeline